 [If applicable: To ensure that blending operations implemented in accordance with Article 6(1) of the InvestEU Regulation are implemented as smoothly as possible, in a manner that ensures efficient and coherent support for Union policies, the Commission and the Implementing Partner have established a framework for blending arrangements in Article 14.

 Under this framework, an EU Sectorial Programme (as defined in Article 1) may provide support which may be combined within the EU Guarantee.
-Via a Top-Up Annex (as defined in Article 1) a part of the relevant EU Sectorial Programme’s budget is used to contribute to an [FLP of the relevant Portfolio (each as defined in Article 1)] resulting in a full mutualisation of losses from the Top-Up Operations (as defined in Article 1) with losses from the other Operations in the same Portfolio.
+Via a Top-Up Annex (as defined in Article 1) a part of the relevant EU Sectorial Programme’s budget is used to contribute to an FLP of the relevant Portfolio (each as defined in Article 1) resulting in a full mutualisation of losses from the Top-Up Operations (as defined in Article 1) with losses from the other Operations in the same Portfolio.
 Blending of the InvestEU Fund support with the support in the form of non-repayable resources or financial instruments from other EU Sectorial Programmes is implemented within “one-stop shop” in indirect management by the Implementing Partner delivering one single financing stream.
 This approach has the advantage to streamline implementation while reducing the administrative burden.
-To ensure that the Top-Up Contribution (as defined in Article 1) shall comply with the policy rules of the contributing EU Sectorial Programme the framework set out in Article 14 shall be further complemented with a Top-Up Annex (set out in Annex VIII).
+To ensure that the Top-Up Contribution (as defined in Article 1) complies with the policy rules of the contributing EU Sectorial Programme the framework set out in Article 14 should be further complemented with a Top-Up Annex (set out in Annex VIII).
 This framework may be adjusted or other frameworks may be established as necessary.]

-In accordance with Article 13(5) of the InvestEU Regulation, the Implementing Partner shall provide a Financial Contribution (as defined in Article 1) as further specified in Article 4.
+In accordance with Article 13(5) of the InvestEU Regulation, the Implementing Partner should provide a Financial Contribution (as defined in Article 1) as further specified in Article 4.

 The IP Relevant Governing Body approved on [insert date] a Financial Contribution of [insert amount] and the signature of this Agreement.